 In 1995, I was a young law intern at the Harris County DA’s office in Houston.
 I earned an assignment in a District Court presided over by one of the surprise victors in the ’94 election.
-Judge Ernest T. Looney (not using real name – he’s dead, so can’t defend himself) was an entertaining spectacle.
+Judge Ernest T. Looney was an entertaining spectacle (not using real name – he’s dead, so he can’t defend himself).

 Almost anyone who was serious about serving their community as an elected public official in Houston in 1994 campaigned for the Democratic nomination.
 Since the passage of the Civil Rights Acts in the mid-60’s, more and more Texans had been voting for Republicans for federal offices, but the grassroots infrastructure had been slow to catch up to the top-of-the ballot trend.

 Exceptions, like the iconic Republican Judge Ted Poe, had earned their position through appointments by Republican Governor Bill Clements.
 Republican primaries for down-ballot offices were a magnet for local weirdoes who no one took seriously because they couldn’t possibly win.

 Even prior to the Great Dixiecratic Wave there were some Republicans in Houston.
 The leadership tier was dominated by pragmatic commercial interests.
 Many of them, like the Bushes, were imported Yankees bringing a variety of Hamiltonian Republicanism otherwise unknown in the South.
 They were augmented by a thin layer of strident anti-Communists and religious fundamentalists.
 The party had a meaningful presence, but they had a very weak grassroots infrastructure.